MousaviLaleh/plotly_chart/README.md

 ## Overview of Project
 This project focuses on building an interactive dashboard to visualize the bacterial species living in the navel of candidates of a research about meat protein synthesis from human bacteria. <br/>
-The program first reads the data from a `.json` file, plot the data with the ability to filter and have interaction with.
+The program first reads the data from a `.json` file, plot them with the ability to filter and have interaction.

 <br/>